waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **select_battle_option:** Built-in tool to select a main battle menu option.
 - **python_code_debugger (Agent):** Custom agent for debugging Python scripts.
 - **puzzle_solver (Agent):** Custom agent for in-game puzzles.
-## Navigation & Exploration
-- **Consult Map Markers:** I must consult my own map markers before interacting with objects like fruit trees to avoid wasting turns on resources I have already collected.
-This is a critical failure of self-documentation.

-- **Item Interaction:** The game requires a specific item type for some interactions.
-The sick Miltank needs a generic 'BERRY' and will not accept functionally similar but differently named items (e.g., 'MINT BERRY').
-This was confirmed by the interaction prompt.

-# IMMEDIATE TASKS
-- **BUOY**: An impassable object found in water, functions as a WALL tile within a WATER area.

-## Core Principles & Planning (New Lessons)
-- **Warp Hallucination Prevention:** I have repeatedly hallucinated warps that do not exist (e.g., at map transitions or by misremembering building locations).
-Before setting ANY navigation goal that involves a warp, I MUST first verify its existence and coordinates in the `Game State Information -> Map Events -> Warps` list for the current map.
-This is a non-negotiable step to prevent critical navigation failures.
-- **Trust Verified Tool Outputs:** When a reliable tool like `route_planner` returns a 'No path found' result, it is providing correct, valuable data about the map layout.
-I must trust this output over my own assumptions and immediately pivot my strategy instead of retrying the failed path.
-Wasting turns trying to force a non-existent path is a critical error.

-## Navigation & Exploration (New Lessons)
-- **Route 39 One-Way Path:** Route 39 is a one-way path south due to a series of ledges.
-It is impossible to travel north through this route from the Olivine City entrance.